 A lot of people in the industry are starting to feel the shift.
 Not just me.
 At least the ones that have been paying attention and especially the ones who have been building with LLMs and are learning to appreciate some of of the powers they can grant us if we learn to wield the LLM axe the “right” way (NOTE: I still don’t think industry fully knows how to do it but the progress has been steady to make prompting more like SW engineering than witchcraft)

 I particularly like this tweet by Darren Shepherd.
-He’s the person who has created the GPTscript.
+Darren is the person who made the GPTscript.
 A nifty tool that leverages LLMs for all kinds of fascinating SW engineering and automation tasks.
 He’s seeing the future unravelling in front of his eyes better than most of us in the industry.

 My response to Darren was a pragmatic attempt at coping with the reality.
 Though I love building software I’ve always thought of SW as a means to an end, not the end itself.
 At least in a professional setting, we write software to solve business goals.
 It’s an enjoyable activity for most of us who are in it not necessarily for the financial rewards, but also for the intrinsic motivation of creating things people enjoy using.